 Here’s a question that is not rare — although, because it’s a little bizarre, it may strike us as a weird question at first.
 But it’s sincere and important and not infrequent to our inbox.
 This time it comes from a listener named Leslie.
 “Pastor John, I am not trying to derive personal comfort from this question; I just honestly want to know: Can people who are in heaven look down and see us (their loved ones) on earth?”

 Who of us would not like to know?
-Who has not asked this good question and wanted to know, especially those of us who have lost loved ones and think about it personally that way, as well as those who wonder whether Jonathan Edwards is looking down or the apostle Paul?
-So, let me say five things in response to this question.
+Who has not asked this good question and wanted to know, especially those of us who have lost loved ones and think about it personally that way, as well as those who wonder whether Jonathan Edwards is looking down, or the apostle Paul?
+Let me say five things in response to this question.

-Ultimately, I think the answer is we don’t know for sure.
-At least, we don’t know to what extent they might be allowed to see and know all that goes on on earth.
+Ultimately, I think the answer is that we don’t know for sure.
+At least, we don’t know to what extent they might be allowed to see and know all that happens on earth.
 There is at least one passage of Scripture that some writers would interpret in a way that makes it quite clear that they do know what is going on.
-And I will get to that in just a moment, but I think that I would not stake my life on a position on this, because I don’t know for sure.
+I will get to that in just a moment, but I would not stake my life on a position about this, because I don’t know for sure.
 But I will tell you what I think in just a minute.

-I would say that if God grants saints in heaven to see the suffering and misery, as well as the good on the earth, we may be sure that they see it not with their old, imperfect eyes and that they understand it not with their old imperfect minds and that they assess it not with their old imperfect hearts.
-Rather, we may be sure because the Bible says that they have been perfected in heaven (Hebrews 12:23).
+I would say that if God grants saints in heaven to see the suffering and misery as well as the good on the earth, we may be sure that they see it not with their old imperfect eyes and that they understand it not with their old imperfect minds and that they assess it not with their old imperfect hearts.
+Rather (we may be sure because the Bible says so), they have been perfected in heaven (Hebrews 12:23).

 They will see and understand and assess all things in a perfectly spiritual way that takes into account everything they need to know in order to make sense of it and to keep from making any mistakes.
 And so, they will not in the least doubt the goodness of God in what they see or the wisdom of God in what they see.
 That may be as important as any surety of whether they can come and see.